ABF The Soldiers’ Charity

 Centre for Veterans' Health

 The Centre for Veterans Health at King Edward VII's Hospital helps veterans through specialist treatment tailored to their needs.
-The Centre offers means tested grants to help with up to 100% of the costs associated with procedures, a further 20% discount given automatically to military personnel, veterans, their spouses or widows, a five day pain management programme, and a specialist pain consultant to help with recovery.
+The Centre offers means tested grants to help with up to 100% of the costs associated with procedures, a further 20% discount given automatically to military personnel, veterans, their spouses or widows.
+The Centre also delivers a dedicated Pain Management Programme for veterans.

 Citizens Advice provides free, confidential and independent advice to help people overcome their problems.
 We are a voice for our clients and consumers on the issues that matter to them.
 We value diversity, champion equality and challenge discrimination.
 We're here for everyone.